 NoteWhen you specify the time range, the end time must be later than the start time, and the interval between the start time and the end time cannot exceed 24 hours.
 You can query slow query logs within the previous month.

-In the Slow Query Log Trends section, you can click a point in time in the trend chart to view the statistics and details of the slow query logs at the point in time.
+In the Slow Query Log Trends section, you can click a point in time in the trend chart and view the statistics and details of the slow query logs at the point in time.

 Select the desired node from the Node ID drop-down list to view the number of slow queries on the node.